EtshD1/Bookshelf-api/README.md

 # Bookshelf API
-This is a small RESTful api with testing unit that can some book info.
+This is a small RESTful api with testing unit that can some book info with flask used as the backend framework.
 ## Running
 You can use `python-dotenv` package to use the `.env` file, install using `pip3 install python-dotenv`, then run `flask run`.
 API uses SQLAlchemy with the dialect for postgeSQL.